meisben/RomiRobot_MovementAndMapping/README.md

 ## Introduction

-This arduino script is provides movement and mapping functionality for the 'Romi' robot to be used in robotic systems coursework.
+This arduino script is provides movement and mapping functionality for the 'Romi' robot to be used in robotic systems coursework

+Robot orientation is estimated using a kalman filter from the:
+-   Kinematics
+-   Gyroscope
+-   Magnetometer

 The main functionality is as explained below by the text and image: